 Observations From The Mara In September 2017 one of our trustees joined a volunteering programme in the Naboisho Conservancy just outside the Maasai Mara National Reserve to gain an insight into the problems that face lions in the wild.
 This was also the perfect opportunity to observe lions in the wild and to visit one of the last population strongholds in the country.

-In February 2020 along with two colleagues from our supporters Wild Arena Ltd and Knowsley Safari visited the Maasai Mara again to visit our new conservation partners the Mara Predator Conservation Programme.
-With the help of David from Wild Arena Ltd we created a video blog which aims to share with you all firsthand the issues faced by the conservationists working to protect them, the methods they use and some of the experiences we had there.
+Kenya Lion Expedition 2020 In September 2017 In February 2020 along with two colleagues from our supporters Wild Arena Ltd and Knowsley Safari visited the Maasai Mara again to visit our new conservation partner the Mara Predator Conservation Programme.
+With the help of David from Wild Arena Ltd we created a video blog which aims to share with you all first hand the issues faced by the conservationists working to protect them, the methods they use and some of the experiences we had there.

 We also work with zoos to make this information readily available to their visitors and not just available solely online.
 We have printed leaflets which contain a brief summary of the information currently on this section of the website focusing on lion behaviour and the threats that they face in the wild.